 If you haven’t yet registered, there’s still room for you.
-Register before August 1 for a $50 early-bird discount.
+Register before August 1st for a $50 early-bird discount.

-Registration for Southwest Fox and Southwest Xbase++ is now available.
-You find lists of speakers, Southwest Fox sessions and Southwest Xbase++ sessions on the conference website.
+Registration for Southwest Fox (http://www.swfox.net/register.aspx) is now available.
+See http://www.swfox.net/speakers.aspx for a list of speakers and http://www.swfox.net/sessionsswfox.aspx for a list of sessions.
 Super-Saver Registration, which saves you $125, is available only through June 30th, so don’t wait.

 Putting on a conference is a risky endeavor.
 Conference centers require a guaranteed minimum income to block the dates of a conference; for a conference like Southwest Fox, that minimum is in the tens of thousands of dollars.
 We have to commit to the conference center by July 2nd and need your support by July 1st to make that commitment.
 We will not send out any “We need your help” appeals so please do not wait; register by June 30th!
 We know most of you like to wait until the last minute to avoid the credit card bill arriving too soon.
 We will not charge any attendee credit cards or cash any checks until we have committed to going forward (sometime after July 2), so this is not is a reason to wait.

-We look forward to seeing you in September!
+We look forward to seeing you in October!

 The conferences take place October 18-21, 2018.
 Session proposals are due by Monday, March 12 at 8 AM EST.